kyma-project/cli/README.md

 ## Overview

 Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) developers.
-It provides a set of commands you can use to install, manage, and test Kyma.
+It provides a set of commands you can use to provision clusters as well as install, manage, and test Kyma.

 >**TIP:** This document briefly describes the concept of Kyma CLI.
 Read the [complete documentation](https://github.com/kyma-project/cli/blob/master/docs) to learn more.